-The Maurice R. Greenberg Chair was established by a grant from the Starr Foundation.
-CFR named this chair for its honorary vice chairman, Maurice R. Greenberg, as a tribute to his many contributions to CFR and his long association with China.
+This senior fellowship was established in 1997 with a grant from the Starr Foundation and named for the Council’s honorary vice-chairman, Maurice R. Greenberg, as a tribute to his many contributions to the Council and his long association with China.

 Maurice R. Greenberg